-We saw busy ostriches, a bored puma, a jaguar up in the tree, an orange tiger couple on foreplay & white tigers walking back and forth seem planning their escape plan.
+We also saw busy ostriches, a bored puma, a jaguar up in the tree, an orange tiger couple on foreplay & white tigers walking back and forth seem planning their escape plan.
 One even growled at us, and we almost cry.

 As we explored the zoo more, we also saw a reptile house with different snakes and creepy animals, a peacock section where I saw a male attracting his chosen female, a turtle pond, a lion’s den, a 30 years old orangutan, farmland with different farm animals and a fun station where you can interact with some animals.

-AVILON ZOO TIPS
+OUR AVILON ZOO TIPS

 - Bring water and an umbrella.
 It can really be hot around noon.